Applies to: All interfaces

 3. In the main window, go to Track > Insert New Track to add an audio track.

-4. Select the track's input from the dropdown menu.
 This must correspond to the input that you have your microphone/line source/instrument connected to on your interface.
-For example, if your microphone is connected to the first input on your interface, select the first available input.
+For example, if your microphone is connected to the first input on your interface, select Input 1.

-6. Record enable the track, then press the record button in the transport bar.
+5. Press the record button in the transport bar to begin to record.
 Click the stop button to stop the recording, then click the Play button to listen back.

 The following video is from the Scarlett 3rd Gen Easy Start website.
 Although it focuses on the Scarlett 3rd Gen interfaces, the same principles apply to all of our interfaces.